jango-blockchained/mcp-freecad/docs/FREECAD_SERVER_SETUP.md

 2. Open the Python console (View -> Panels -> Python console).
 3. Execute the server script:
     ```python
-    # Make sure the path is correct
+    # Make sure the path points to the script in your mcp-freecad project directory
     exec(open("/path/to/mcp-freecad/freecad_server.py").read())
     ```
     You should see output indicating the server is listening (e.g., `FreeCAD server listening on localhost:12345`).